2021-2022 Safe Opening Plan

 If public health conditions as measured by the CALI framework reach Orange or Red, the District may require the sanitizing of surfaces after each use through the use of sanitizing wipes or spray and may also increase other sanitization efforts.
 Sanitizing wipes and spray will also be available to staff members who request them at any level of the CALI framework.

-To support the increased sanitization posture at all levels of the CALI framework, the District will run two lunch blocks when in Green or Yellow and will consider moving to four lunch blocks when in Orange or Red.
-The use of all facilities, by both inside and outside groups, will be allowed when in Green or Yellow.
-The District may consider closing facilities to outside organizations when in Orange or Red and may also consider closing specific facilities (such as the IMC, Little Theatre, Auditorium, locker rooms and team rooms, and others) at those levels.
+To support the increased sanitization posture at Orange and Red levels of the CALI framework, the District may consider closing facilities to outside organizations when in Orange or Red and may also consider closing specific facilities (such as the IMC, Little Theatre, Auditorium, locker rooms and team rooms, and others) at those levels.

 The District’s HVAC system will continue to provide air exchange, mixing fresh air into all facilities on a regular basis.
 We will also continue to encourage airflow through the opening of windows and interior doors.